TradeBid Arbitration Policy

 None

-Matters disclosed in a Vehicle History Report, Vehicle appraisal, Vehicle detail page, condition report or similar source made available to the Buyer via the TradeRev System before the Vehicle sale is finalized.
+Matters disclosed in a Vehicle History Report, Vehicle appraisal, Vehicle detail page, condition report or similar source made available to the Buyer via the TradeBid System before the Vehicle sale is finalised.

 None